pangduckwai/c9ryptool/README.md

 ## console input
 ### password
-> Specify the option `-p` or `--password` to use password generated key for the encryption.
+> Specify the option `-p` or `--password` to use keys generated from password for the encryption.
 When
 > these options are specified, a prompt will appear for the user to type in the password.

 ### interactive input